glennklockwood/limelead/content/electronics/bipolar-junction-transistors.md

 which, when compared to the table for NPN transistors, represents almost the entire opposite of NPN modes.
-And if we plug a PNP resistor (like a 2N2907) into our test circuit and run the experiment, we get very strange results:
+And if we plug a PNP resistor (like a 2N2907) into our test circuit as-is and run the experiment, we get very strange results:

 <div class="shortcode">
 {{< figure src="2n2907-voltage-plot-naive.png" link="2n2907-voltage-plot-naive.png" alt="Voltage at the collector, base, and emitter as base is changed on a PNP transistor" >}}
 </div>

-According to the above table, just about the entire range we tested winds up being in a fourth mode which is called **reverse-active mode**, where V<sub>emitter</sub> &lt; V<sub>base</sub> &lt; V<sub>collector</sub>.
-This happens because the _current flows from the emitter to the collector_ in PNP transistors.
+According to the above table, just about all values of V<sub>base</sub> we tested is occurring in a fourth mode which is called **reverse-active mode**, where V<sub>emitter</sub> &lt; V<sub>base</sub> &lt; V<sub>collector</sub>.
+This happens because the _current flows from the emitter to the collector_ in PNP transistors; we've just run our PNP transistor backwards!

-So, there are a few changes we should make to our test circuit to see all three transistor modes for this 2N2907:
+To apply the experimentation technique that we used to characterize NPN transistors on PNP transistors, there there are a few changes we should make to our test circuit:

 1. We have to replace the NPN 2N2222 with a PNP 2N2907, and _reverse the polarity_ so that the emitter is at a higher voltage than the collector.